faridomu/ChairShop-landingpage/README.md

-This web is built for learning Front End Development by using HTML and CSS only.
+This web is built for learning Front End Development from Udemy course "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann

 ![web preview](image.png)